About

 TEACHING:

-- Tutor in Stellar Astrophysics (masters class in Physics), University of Heidelberg, summer term 2023,
+- Tutor in Stellar Astrophysics (masters class in Physics), Heidelberg University, summer term 2023,

-- Tutor in Analytical Mechanics and Thermodynamics (bachelor class in Physics), University of Heidelberg, summer term 2022
+- Tutor in Analytical Mechanics and Thermodynamics (bachelor class in Physics), Heidelberg University, summer term 2022

 -